FormulaMonks/pimotion/README.md

 Detailed installation instructions can be found at [docs/installation.md](docs/installation.md)

-### Configuration

-Copy the `settings.cfg.example` file to `settings.cfg` and modify it with your CloudAPP and M2X credentials.

 ### Running

 Once you've completed steps outlined in the the [installation](docs/installation.md) instructions, the application can be started by running: